Francisco Múgica

-Francisco Múgica (10 April 1907 – 1985) was an Argentine film director, film editor and cinematographer.
+Francisco Múgica (10 April 1907 – 1985) was an Argentine film director, film editor and cinematographer notable for his work during the classical era of Argentine cinema.
 He was born and died in Buenos Aires.

 Múgica initially began his career in film as a cinematographer in the mid-1930s but by 1939 he had become a film director directing his first film El Solterón early that year followed by the highly successful comedy Así es la vida.
 He directed some 25 films including the 1942 film Adolescencia.
 He retired from film in 1962.